hirobo/world-earthquake/README.md

 ### 4. Prefect agent
-We will run prefect agent using docker.
+We will run the Prefect agent using docker.
 Working directory is `docker/prefect-agent`.

 #### 4.1 Configure environment variables